axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/reference-filters/filter-match/_index.md

 | --------- | ------------------------------------------------------------------------------- |
 | Synopsis: | match(regexp) | match(regexp value("MACRO")) | match(regexp template("MACROS")) |

 *Description:* Match a regular expression to the headers and the message itself (that is, the values returned by the `MSGHDR` and `MSG` macros).
-Note that in `syslog-ng` version 2.1 and earlier, the `match()` filter was applied only to the text of the message, excluding the headers.
+Note that in AxoSyslog version 2.1 and earlier, the `match()` filter was applied only to the text of the message, excluding the headers.
 This functionality has been moved to the `message()` filter.

 To limit the scope of the match to a specific part of the message (identified with a macro), use the `match(regexp value("MACRO"))` syntax.
 Do not include the $ sign in the parameter of the `value()` option.